ajaymehul/stelligent-u/02-s3/README.md

 _Can you change a single tag on a bucket or object, or do you have to change all its tags at once?_

+> It can changed for both using the `aws s3api put-bucket-tagging` and `aws s3api put-object-tagging` commands.

 (See `aws:cloudformation:stack-id` and other AWS-managed tags.)

 #### Lab 2.3.4: Object Lifecycles